ffilipd/mini_can/README.md

 # mini_can
-minimal file system for canvas-c-websocket-server
+minimal linux system for canvas-c-websocket-server